Affiliate links on Android Authority may earn us a commission. Learn more.

 How to get Google TV

 If you have a phone or tablet with Android 6.0 or later, you can simply download the Google TV app.
-There’s a good chance it’s already installed, since it’s meant to replace Google Play Movies and TV.
+There’s a good chance it’s already installed since it has replaced Google Play Movies and TV.

-Otherwise you’ll have to buy a Chromecast or a compatible TV.
+Otherwise you’ll have to buy a Google TV streaming device or a compatible TV.
 Sony is the platform’s best-known third-party backer, but you can also get the technology through brands like TCL and Hisense, both of which tend to charge much less money than Sony by focusing on core features.
 Just be careful when shopping, since makers like TCL often ship Roku and Google TV versions of the same set.

 FAQs